5 Management of R projects

 5.7 Basics of using R

 One useful thing to do to make your R script more readable and understandable is to use “Sections”.
 They’re like “headers” in Word and they split up an R script into sections, which then show up in the “Document Outline”.
-We can insert a section using or with the Palette (, then type “code section”).
+We can insert a section using Ctrl-Shift-R or with the Palette (Ctrl-Shift-P, then type “code section”).
 You can also insert the sections through the menu Code -> Insert Section.

 Let them read it over, then briefly go over the content again.
 We don’t need to do most of this as a code-along, since we will be using them a lot over the later sessions.
 However, do a code-along showing how to assign data to objects, the difference between unassigned (not saved) and assigned (saved; this will be helpful in the wrangling section and piping without assigning), and how to send code to the Console.